The General Benefits of a Bullet Journal

 ✧︎︎︎7✧︎︎︎ Daily iPad crashes ceased, likely due to a paucity of apps.

 A much smaller iPad apps footprint induced mechanical stability.
 Perhaps this was to be expected.
-But this former digital demon never saw this gem coming.
+But this former digital demon never saw this particular gem coming.

 ✧︎︎︎8✧︎︎︎ Getting more done in less time yields more playtime.